Code-Institute-Submissions/bozy15-coached-by-caoimhe_JanResub/TESTING.md

 - In the all_workouts view I declared "category" as a variable and then used the variable "categories".
 This caused an error and was easily fixed by changing the variable name to "categories".

 ## Unresolved Bugs

+### Bootstrap 5 toasts not working

+#### Current status

+- Issues with the bootstrap 5 toasts not working while tryin to initialize them with jQuery.
+I noticed an error in the console saying `(...).toast()` is not a function.
+I tried to initialize the toasts with vanilla JavaScript which removed the error but the toasts still didn't show when called.
+Due to time constraints on this project I decided to link bootstrap 4 popper and JavaScript to the project to allow the toasts to work.